 Visit Schloss Oberhofen Castle on Lake Thun

-Schloss Oberhofen became a public museum during the 1950s with interiors decorated in the typical styles from the sixteenth to nineteenth century.
-The permanent exhibition includes many items from the Bern History Museum and thus is of a very high quality.
+Schloss Oberhofen became a public museum during the 1950s with interiors decorated in the typical styles from the sixteenth to the nineteenth century.
+The permanent exhibition includes many items from the Bern History Museum and thus is of very high quality.
 Temporary exhibitions of specialized themes enhance the permanent display.

 Visitors may enter the little tower in the lake but the library and the Turkish smoking saloon towards the top of the keep are more interesting and give better views of the lake and surrounding mountains.

 As a historic, medieval castle, the interior is completely inaccessible to wheelchair users or strollers.

 The formal garden gives lovely views of the castle as well as Lake Thun.
 The larger park is more relaxing but sports a large variety of flora including a surprisingly long plant tunnel parallel to the lakefront.

 The park also has a small children’s play area and a memorial dedicated to Sir Winston Churchill.
 Many benches allow visitors to take a break and enjoy spectacular views of the Thunersee and mountains including the pyramid-shaped Niessen.